CarlG96/synthestory/MANUAL_TESTS.md

 # Manual Tests

 Here are a list of manual tests that have been carried out to ensure that SyntheStory works correctly and is bug-free at time of deployment.
-They also include Behaviour-Driven Tests.
+They also include Behaviour-Driven Tests and some testing of the JavaScript used for messages to appear and disappear.

 ## Base Navigation Bar Testing
 * User should be able to navigate the site easily using the navigation bar at the top of the page.
 On smaller screen sizes, the navigation bar should fold into a burger menu.
 The navigation bar should also reflect the user's logged in state; showing a login and signup link if the user is not logged in and a logout link if the user is logged in.